matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ## Potential issues

-* To reduce complexity, only a limited number of rooms are returned for a room, no effort is made to paginate the results.
+To reduce complexity, only a limited number of rooms are returned for a room, no effort is made to paginate the results.
 Proper pagination is left to a future MSC.

 ## Alternatives

-An initial version of this walked both `m.space.child` and `m.space.parent` events, but this seems unnecessary to provide the expected user experience.
+An initial version of this followed both `m.space.child` and `m.space.parent` events, but this is unnecessary to provide the expected user experience.

 ## Security considerations